 I would like to say a huge thank you to our One Voice team and James Adkins – our in-house AV expert – for making it all happen on the night.

-For more information about our singing activities, or our team events in general, please contact us.
+For more information about our singing activities, or our team events in general, please Contact Us now.

 Pages you may find interesting: